Queen City Quarter: Decline

-The controversial Public Facilities Privacy & Security Act, also known as House Bill 2, the “bathroom bill” that the legislature passed in March 2016, which nullified Charlotte's new LGBTQ nondiscrimination ordinance and similar protections throughout North Carolina.
-Numerous events were canceled.
+In March 2016, the legislature passed the controversial Public Facilities Privacy & Security Act, also known as House Bill 2; the "bathroom bill" effectively nullified Charlotte's LGBTQ nondiscrimination ordinance and other similar protections throughout North Carolina.
+In response, numerous events were canceled.
 That fall, Charlotte-Mecklenburg police shot and killed Keith Lamont Scott in the University City area, which led to massive uptown protests that coalesced at the Epicentre.
 Demonstrators smashed windows and caused other property damage, causing the Epicentre to temporarily close.
 News photos and footage of shattered glass, National Guard troops, and armored vehicles parked in front of the complex lowered foot traffic after the complex reopened.

 In February 2019, the complex turned into a temporary fan venue for the 2019 NBA All-Star Game.
 In April 2019, a security manager was stabbed at the Suite nightclub located in the complex.
 The same day, an argument began inside of a restaurant at the Epicentre and continued out onto the street in front of the complex, where a man was shot.
 In October 2019, a fight at the Epicentre, which produced a stray bullet, struck and killed Maryland resident John Holaday, the 74-year-old CEO of a drug-disposal company visiting the city.
 Following the media coverage of the death, among other crimes reported at the complex, businesses began relocating from the complex.